-a.
-Air / Rail Travel: The ToV date is the departure date of the respective trip.
+- a.
+Air / Rail Travel: The ToV date is the date the travel ticket is issued; from August 2021, the ToV date of these types of travel is the departure date.
+This change is as part of the transistion to Global Transparency Platform. - b.

-- b.
 Travel Transfers: The ToV date is the date the transfer was provided; and - c.
 Accommodation: The ToV date is the latest date on which the accommodation was provided (i.e. the last day of the hotel stay).

-Some payments were made in 2024 for activities that occurred in 2023, and these are reported as ToVs in the 2024 report.
-Equally, some payments were made, and will be reported, in 2024 that relate to activities that occur in 2025.
+Some payments were made in 2021 for activities that occurred in 2020, and these are reported as ToVs in the 2021 report.
+Equally, some payments were made, and will be reported, in 2021 that relate to activities that occur in 2022.